 Organizing helps make sure you are doing things at the right time.
 For example, a garden planner helps remind you what kind of plants you are growing, the date you planted them, and when you should expect to harvest.
 A livestock organizer keeps track of breeding and medication records and allows you to see how much you’re spending on those homegrown animals.
 It will also remind you when it’s time to butcher.

 There are lots of homesteading binders and apps to help you keep track.
 Find one that works best for you.
 I have listed a few great ones in my management binder post.
 I usually just do a paper log, but a phone app would actually be better since I always have my phone with me.
-My homestead binder will be available in my up-and-coming members only area.
 If only I was smart enough to develop my own app!

 Homesteading with a big family has honestly been one of my best experiences.
 It’s a way of life that just takes hold of you.
 Of course it’s hard work, but it is so worth it!
 How do you do it?
 Do you have any more tips for us?
 Please share in the comments!